 The Division manages and administers HUD funded programs for Asheville and for a four county consortium, consisting of Buncombe, Henderson, Transylvania and Madison Counties.
 These programs provide affordable housing, economic opportunities and other benefits for low-income residents.
-They include the Community Development Block Grant (CDBG), HOME Partnership Act (HOME), Homeless Prevention and Rapid Re-housing Program (HPRP) and other programs funded by HUD.
+They include the Community Development Block Grant (CDBG), HOME Partnership Act (HOME) and other programs funded by HUD.
 Most of the funding from these programs is distributed to organizations in Asheville and the four county consortium through competitive application processes.

 The Division also manages and administers City of Asheville funding for affordable housing and outside agencies.
 Affordable Housing programs include the Housing Trust Fund, and Affordable Housing Fee Rebate program.
 The Asheville-Buncombe County Homelessness Initiative is managed within the Community Development Division.